jvazquezcorral/jvazquezcorral.github.io/_pages/about.md

 image dehazing, image denoising, and vision color properties such as unique hue prediction and color naming.
 I have published 31 articles in top-ranked journals (26 of them as either first or second author), including IEEE-TPAMI, IEEE-TIP, PR, and SIAM-SIIMS.
-I have an European Patent granted -and a second application in process-, and research experience in cutting-edge research labs in Spain, UK, Canda, and Switzerland, working in high-profile research projects.
-I have extensive experience in teaching in both undergraduate and master courses in Spain and the UK, with more of 1000 hours of teaching already performed.
+I have an European Patent granted -and a second application in process-, and research experience in cutting-edge research labs in Spain, UK, Canada, and Switzerland, working in high-profile research projects.
+I have extensive experience in teaching in both undergraduate and master courses in Spain and the UK, with more of 1100 hours of teaching already performed.